 The devastating injuries forced Shilo to remain in a medically induced coma for 48 days; after, he spent nearly three years recovering and undergoing intensive physical therapy at the burn unit of Brooke Army Medical Center (BAMC) in San Antonio, TX.
 While at BAMC, he was the first soldier to participate in cutting-edge regenerative stem-cell research to regrow his fingers, and later received prosthetic ears.
 Shilo’s recovery has involved more than 75 surgeries, which required his family to spend up to six hours a day on wound care.
 Shilo also struggled from PTSD.
 In 2010 he was medically retired from the Army.
 Shilo reflects on his time in the service and his injuries: “Everything in life is a gift.
 Sometimes it may not be the gift you want but you realize that your challenges are a new beginning.”

-Shilo is a family man who is committed to five children, and also a devout Christian.
-Today, Shilo is a motivational speaker and Coalition National Spokesman, sharing his story with groups around the country, raising awareness for PTSD and serving as an inspiration to fellow soldiers.
+Shilo is a family man who is committed to his wife, five children, step-children and is a devout Christian.
+Today, Shilo is a motivational speaker and Coalition National Spokesman, sharing his story with groups around the country, raising awareness for wounded veterans and serving as an inspiration to fellow soldiers.